dwjoyce/pythonbook/04 - Getting help.rst

     >>> help('modules')

-This takes a few seconds for Python to work out, but it will list every available module that can be imported by your program, including the *math* or *turtle* module we used in the previous chapter.
+This takes a few seconds for Python to work out, but it will list every available module that can be imported by your program, including the ``math`` or ``turtle`` module we used in the previous chapter.

 To delve deeper, we can find out more information on functions inside these other modules by using the dot notiation as introduced last time.
 So, for example, if we want to find out more information on the square root function inside the math module, we could do the following:

     >>> import math
     >>> help(math.sqrt)

-**Note:** you must import the module before you can get help on its contents.
+.. note:: You must import the module before you can get help on its contents.
 Otherwise Python does not know what is inside it.

-For further information and a guide on the language, please refer to *The Python Tutorial,* which includes many more examples and covers more language features than we will be doing in this guide!
+For further information and a guide on the language, please refer to *The Python Tutorial*, which includes many more examples and covers more language features than we will be doing in this guide!

 Things to remember
 ------------------

-1. To get help, using the help() function in the interactive shell with the item on which your equire further information, and the dir() function to get a directory listing on the __builtins__ (double underscore at each end) or a particular module.
+1. To get help, using the ``help()`` function in the interactive shell with the item on which your equire further information, and the ``dir()`` function to get a directory listing on the ``__builtins__`` (double underscore at each end) or a particular module.